geoffroymontane/tmux-battery-indicator/README.md

 # tmux-battery-indicator
-An alternative to the official tmux-battery plugin, written mostly in C++ with a nice battery indicator, easy to customize.<br>
+An alternative to the official tmux-battery plugin, written mostly in C++ with a nice battery indicator, easy to customize.<br><br>
 ![5](img/5.png)<br>

 ### Compatibility